Hamstring Injury Rehabilitation

 "The initial treatment of acute injuries should use cold."
 (Kidd 2001) Having an analgesic effect, the ice will help reduce the pain of the injured area and, by causing vasoconstriction, any remaining swelling/inflammation will also be controlled.
 The recommendation is to ice for 20 minutes with a cup (ice massage) over the injured area immediately after the activity for the day.
-(See "mechanical therapy" for explanation of benefits of massage.)
-After swelling has subsided, we will favour thermotherapy before a workout with ice post workout.
+(See "mechanical therapy" for an explanation of the benefits of massage.)
+After swelling has subsided, we will favour thermotherapy before a workout with ice post-workout.

 "Ice is nice, but motion is the potion."
 (Kidd 2001) Icing before the activity can cause numbness by overriding pain sensory information.
 This will allow us to have the injured athlete participate in some mild-to-moderate activity, which will help speed up the healing process by increasing the circulation to the injured area.
 Any exercises done should be active and progress from simple ROM exercises to full sport activity exercises.
 (These will be discussed in greater detail later.)
-The recommendation is to not use this modality (in favour of thermotherapy, described next).
+The recommendation is not to use this modality (in favour of thermotherapy, described next).
 If pain levels become too high as to greatly prohibit training, then we will switch to cryokinetics over thermotherapy to precede exercise.
 In that case, we will ice for 10 to 15 minutes immediately before activity until the area is numb.
 Complete the daily activity in sets of 5 to 10 minutes (until numbness fades), and apply ice for 5 to 10 minutes between sets to "re-numb" (Kidd 2001).
 Cryokinetics would be preferred if it were a non-contractile injury.

-The goals of therapeutic exercise are for the development, improvement, restoration, and/or maintenance of: ROM, strength, cardiovascular fitness, and coordination and skill (Kidd 2001).
+The goals of therapeutic exercise are for the development, improvement, restoration, and/or maintenance of ROM, strength, cardiovascular fitness, and coordination and skill (Kidd 2001).
 Each of these has been diminished in some capacity due to the injury, so each one must be addressed in the rehabilitation program

 ROM is used to influence scar growth, rather than treat scar formation (Kidd 2001).
 Scar formation will cause a more permanent decrease in the ROM and subsequently the ability to perform the activity.
 In the early sub-acute stage of injury, passive ROM should be performed first, with a progression into active ROM "Let pain be your guide."
 Passive ROM will do the following (which will be directly beneficial to our injured athlete) (Kidd 2001):

-The reasons behind the use of active and passive ROM and their benefits have been described numerous times previously in this paper.
+The reasons for the use of active and passive ROM and their benefits have been described numerous times previously in this paper.
 There are contraindications to ROM, however, that we must consider.
 Most notably, ROM should not be performed when the motion is disruptive to the healing process (Kidd 2001).

 Limitations of contractile tissue can also be treated with both inhibition techniques and passive stretching (ROM is not synonymous with stretching.
 However, stretching was mentioned here because it can help increase one's ROM.)
 Strain-Counter strain is an inhibition technique in which you "re-educate" the injured muscle.
 This technique is very gentle and non-traumatic for both the patient and the operator (Randall 2002).
 It involves moving the patient's limb away from pain, resulting in "maximal shortening of the involved muscle (hamstring, in this case) and its proprioceptors, and eventual reduction of neuromuscular firing to tonic levels."
 (Randall 2002).
 Then a slow return to the normal position (straightening of the leg) will increase the ROM.
-Slow movements are important (especially in the first 15 degrees of motion), or the benefits from the positioning will be lost (Randall 2002).
+Slow movements are essential (especially in the first 15 degrees of motion), or the benefits from the positioning will be lost (Randall 2002).

 Isotonic exercises will create resistance throughout the entire ROM, but we will not be able to control the speed as we can in isokinetics.
-Squats, dead lifts, lunges, and step-ups will all be incorporated into the workout regimen.
+Squats, deadlifts, lunges, and step-ups will all be incorporated into the workout regimen.
 We will repeat each exercise in sets of five to ten repetitions, beginning without any weights.
 Using only the athlete's body weight as resistance, we will complete one set of each exercise (as the injury allows).
 Once one set of each can be completed with ease, we will add additional sets.
 After the athlete can complete three sets without weight, we will slowly increase the resistance (i.e. add 25 to 50 pounds of resistance, keeping within a tolerable range and being careful not to cause further injury or disrupt the healing process).

 If a particular point in our athlete's ROM is injured, then isometric exercises can help build strength at that point.
-While this may be helpful, it can be very dangerous as you are specifically targeting the injured position of the muscle, and can potentially cause the most damage here.
-The athlete should push against the trainer's resistance (using hamstring muscle) for 10 seconds, and repeat the contraction five to ten times per day (at points that need strength).
+While this may be helpful, it can be very dangerous as you are specifically targeting the injured position of the muscle and can potentially cause the most damage here.
+The athlete should push against the trainer's resistance (using hamstring muscle) for 10 seconds and repeat the contraction five to ten times per day (at points that need strength).
 (Arnheim 2001)

-To work the hamstrings in general, there are two exercises we can use (and can be performed without a trainer).
+To work the hamstrings, there are two exercises we can use (and can be performed without a trainer).
 The first is a hamstring muscle "heel dig" where the patient digs the heel into the floor in various degrees of knee flexion.
 (Kidd 2001) Or, in "leg wrestling", the patient sits on the edge of the table with both legs hanging over the side.
 The uninvolved leg acts as the resistance and the involved leg pushes against that resistance, at various degrees of flexion.
 (Kidd 2001) These are both great exercises for the athlete to perform during the day, either sitting at home or during class if he/she is unable to make it to the training room that day (i.e. the weekend).

 Because we have a prime athlete who is losing valuable training time, we must do what we can to maintain, develop, or even improve his cardiovascular fitness.
 We have nearly unlimited freedom in this area, with the only contraindication being an activity that is disruptive to the healing process.
-Swimming may possibly be the best means of maintaining cardiovascular fitness, because it is non-weight bearing and does not necessarily require use of the legs.
+Swimming may be the best means of maintaining cardiovascular fitness because it is non-weight bearing and does not necessarily require the use of the legs.
 If the kicking motion in swimming (in any of the different strokes) does not cause pain, then those may be used.
-Should pain be to "questionable" levels, the legs can be held motionless and only arm action used.
+Should pain be to "questionable" levels, the legs can be held motionless and only arm action used?

 Swimming workouts can be likened to running workouts in their intensity/duration; either endurance training or interval workouts can be implemented.
-Also, if the running motion is painful only because of impact on the ground, then completing this motion in the pool with the aid of an Aqua Jogger may be beneficial.
+Also, if the running motion is painful only because of the impact on the ground, then completing this motion in the pool with the aid of an Aqua Jogger may be beneficial.
 Weight routines can also be implemented to aid in cardiovascular fitness as well as their strength training benefits.

-Co-ordination and Skill
+Coordination and Skill

 Neuromuscular involvement in the healing process is just as important as any of the previous treatments discussed.
 Not only does an athlete need to maintain, develop, and improve the ROM, strength, and cardiovascular aspects of the injured muscle, but the "muscle memory" of the skills involved must also be addressed.
 Closed chain exercises are recommended.
-A closed chain exercise refers to a movement that occurs in a closed kinematic chain where the body moves over a fixed distal segment. (kidd 2001) The benefits of this are that it maintains proper joint movement, involves multiple joints with a normal physiological load, and is more functional.
-Recommended closed chain exercises include squats, dead lifts, lunges, and step-ups.
+A closed chain exercise refers to a movement that occurs in a closed kinematic chain where the body moves over a fixed distal segment.
+(Kidd 2001) The benefits of this are that it maintains proper joint movement, involves multiple joints with a normal physiological load, and is more functional.
+Recommended closed chain exercises include squats, deadlifts, lunges, and step-ups.
 (Kidd 2001) (See strength for specific amounts).

 Also included in our treatment plan, but was not fitting into any category above, is the necessity of a warm-up and cool-down.
-Warming up will increase the elasticity of muscle, and reduce the chance of any further damage to a muscle already "guarding" itself.
+Warming up will increase the elasticity of muscle and reduce the chance of any further damage to a muscle already "guarding" itself.
 Cooling down will help reduce any lactic acid (though this may not be produced at too high of levels since the activity level has been reduced) and stiffness that may result after activity.

-If you quote information from this page in your work then the reference for this page is:
+If you quote information from this page in your work, then the reference for this page is: